RestlessTail/ggGenshin/README.md

 # ggGenshin
-a collection of ggplot2 color scales
+a collection of Genshin-styled color schemes

 ggGenshin is a package inspired by ggsci and content creator 阿昆的科研日常 of bilibili.
-The package provides a collection palettes in the style of Genshin and has both R(ggplot2) and Python (Matplotlib) interfaces.
+The package provides a collection palettes in the style of Genshin and has both R (ggplot2) and Python (Matplotlib) interfaces.

 ## Installation
 ### R